 It is strung in courses (pairs of strings) made of gut, processed from the small intestines of sheep, as most instrument strings were in the medieval period.
 There were four courses until the 15th century, when a fifth course was added; and it was played with a wooden plectrum, later changed to an eagle’s quill.

 No one knows for sure how far the oud dates back.
 There is a traditional story that Lamak, sixth grandson of Adam (the very first one), hung the remains of his son in a tree and used the desiccated skeleton to form the world’s first oud.
 The angle of the foot from the leg explains the bent peg box.
-And if you’re familiar with the English song tradition and its American offshoots, you’ll know there are also plenty of songs where female corpses are made into fiddles, harps and even banjos.
+If you’re conversant with the English song tradition and its American offshoots, this will be a familiar theme: there are similarly plenty of songs where female corpses are made into fiddles, harps and even banjos.